Get all the latest data for Belgium?

 Which amenities increase rent the most in Belgium?

-The five amenities that increase rent most in Belgium are high EPC rating (A or B), private outdoor space, dedicated parking, in-unit laundry, and home-office-friendly layout.
+The five amenities that increase rent the most in Belgium are a strong EPC or PEB score, outdoor space, parking, a lift and a modern kitchen.

 In our property pack covering the real estate market in Belgium, we cover what are the best investments a landlord can make.